We Share The Responsibility To Keep Ann Arbor - And One Another - Safe!

 You're in luck!
-Ann Arbor was voted the third Best Walking City in 2008, and was named a Gold-level walk friendly community in 2010.
-Over 15% of Ann Arbor residents walk to work, which is more than 6 times the national average (U.S. Census Bureau American Community Survey 2005-2009).
+Ann Arbor was recognized as a Gold Status Community for its leadership in Livability in 2012, voted the third Best Walking City in 2008, and was named a Gold-level walk friendly community in 2010.
+Over 15% of Ann Arbor residents walk to work, which is more than 6 times the national average (U.S. Census Bureau American Community Survey 2006-2010).
 Ann Arbor has 475 miles of sidewalks and over 157 parks to enjoy on-foot, and why not?
 A 30-minute walk burns about 100 calories!
 While you're enjoying Ann Arbor on foot, please keep in mind:

-- Ann Arbor's crosswalk ordinance requires that motorists stop for pedestrians, but only at crosswalks.
+Cross at the crosswalk.
+Ann Arbor's crosswalk ordinance requires that motorists stop for pedestrians at or in crosswalks, but only at crosswalks.

 You've come to a great city!
-Ann Arbor was proud to receive a Silver-level Bicycle Friendly City designation from the League of American Bicyclists, and the City was named the 14th most bike-friendly city in America by Bicycling Magazine in 2010.
-Ann Arbor has 36.2 miles of on-road bicycle lanes, 55 miles of shared-use paths, and 3.5 miles of roads marked with shared-use arrows.
+Ann Arbor was proud to receive a Silver-level Bicycle Friendly City designation in 2013 from the League of American Bicyclists, and the City was named the 14th most bike-friendly city in America by Bicycling Magazine in 2010.
+Ann Arbor has 71.4 lane miles of on-road bicycle lanes, 57.2 lane miles of shared-use paths, and 11.1 lane miles of roads marked with shared-use arrows.
 Download the Ann Arbor/Washtenaw County bike map to plan your commute, adventure, or workout.
 Just remember:

-- online, to help the city maintain its bicycle infrastructure. .
-Call 99-holes or report potholes
+Report potholes in bike lanes.
+Call 99-holes to help the city maintain its bicycle infrastructure.

 Find out more about cycling in Ann Arbor at the Bicycling A2 page and from the Share the Road brochure.